 Seminars and Tutorials

 Reference staff provide an ongoing series of seminars and tutorials on various legal research topics.
-Watch for notices of upcoming seminars on the student listservs, or contact the reference staff directly with seminar suggestions or to schedule individual tutorials.
+Watch for notices of upcoming seminars or contact the reference staff directly with seminar suggestions or to schedule individual tutorials.